shsagir/play-area-sync/docs/collaboration.md

 ## Company level collaboration

 Life is complicated and professional life even more so.
 [Above](#toc-app-collaboration) we have seen how App collaboration helps to collaborate on per-App-basis.
-Collaboration on company level goes a step further.
+Collaboration on Company level goes a step further.

 Just like in real live the owners have full access, full control, full responsability and need to take care about the financials.
 While the admins have all the fun and can act on behalf of the Company.